And finally, I am free.

 Follow-up Treatment Plan:

-I still had itchiness and BV even though I was ureaplasma-free.
+I still had itchiness and BV even though I was negative.
 So doctor b decided to put me on 2 weeks of metronidazole (pill), 21 nights of boric acid vaginal suppositories, and then a twice weekly metrogel for 5-6 months (as a prophylactic, aka preventative measure).
 The weird smell had gone away, and the itchiness had mostly gone away but occasionally came back.

 However, I had trouble getting the metrogel, so I went without it for two weeks.
 I was inconsistent about the boric acid suppositories.
 I took them at different hours because my sleep schedule was everywhere.
 So, if I go back next month for my check-up and still have issues, I will ask Doc B if I can redo this STI Home testing regime again because I think it was super helpful, and there may have been some user error that impacted effectiveness.